ciscoheat/superforms-web/src/routes/concepts/tainted/+page.md

 })
 ```

+> For the user's sake, the tainted message is on as default, but if you're certain you don't want an alert to appear for a particular form, set the option to `null`.
+This can be necessary for login and registration forms, where password managers can taint the form when inserting saved usernames and passwords.

+## Example

 Try to modify the form below, then close the tab or hit the back button.
 A confirmation dialog should prevent you from losing the changes.

 <Form {data} />